dhelms33/dhelms33/README.md

 I'm a passionate and dedicated junior data engineer and software developer who graduated with a BS in Computer Science from MSU Denver.

-I have a keen interest in **ethically** developing AI models, sharpening my python skills, and thinking about how we can automate processes to create a better world while maintaining our  and importance as human programmers.
+I have a keen interest in **ethically** developing AI models, sharpening my python skills, and thinking about how we can automate processes to create a better world while maintaining our importance as humans.

-I also love thinking about how to produce more efficient, testable, and reproducible code through SOLID principles.
+I also love thinking about and producing more efficient, testable, and reproducible code through SOLID principles, OOP, and TDD-I think there isn't any shame in being basic ¯\_(ツ)_/¯

-I'm also contributing my skills as a website designer for The Shannon B. Jones Passion Pursuit Foundation where we develop the passions of future generations.
+I'm also contributing my skills as a website designer for The Shannon B. Jones Passion Pursuit Foundation where we develop and fund the passions of future generations.
 Check us out here: https://www.sbjcreativelearning.org/ .

 ## 🛠️ Tech Stack